Jodss7/Jodss7/README.md

 # Hello!
-I am Jodss7, and this is my profile.
+I am Jodss7, and this is my profile :alien:

 ---